whistlegraph/aesthetic-computer/README.txt

 *** Scawy Snake ***
   - [🟠] Finish basic prototype with title / level / game over and leaderboard.

+*** `scream` ***
+  - [] Get iOS notifications working in the test app.
+  - [] https://mdn.github.io/dom-examples/web-speech-api/speak-easy-synthesis Speak the scream using speech synthesis.
+  - [x] Get JamSocket working again.
+    - [c] Implement JamSocket "locks" and deprecate my redis scaling?
+  - [] Visualize the socket connection to make everything faster in production.
+     - [] Possibly the bottleneck is in connecting to JamSocket?
+  - [-] Finish list in `scream`.
+  - [] Use NTP for time synchronized delivery of messages.
+    - [] Is this good enough for musical timing?
+  - [x] Get messaging working.

 *** WebGL2 / WebGPU Backend ***
   - [] Specify a new GPU backed graphics backend.
   - [] Abstract the graph api into `Y` calls so both compositors can be run